-You slam on the brakes.
+You slam on the brakes and continue braking.
 Here's what happens with ABS.

 A computer senses that wheels are slowing down.
 If one of the wheels is about to stop rolling, the computer will separately work the brakes at each wheel.